 A: Children can use it from as young as 2 or 3 for the Mini model.
 The Classic model is usually for kids from 4 years of age or taller than 3 ft 3".
 We recommend the Drifter model for kids older than 6 and the Pro for ages over 9-10.
 The seat of the Mini is good up to 35-45 lbs so a tall 3 year-old could be more comfortable on a Classic than a Mini.
 Then the Pro models are probably better once the child is over 110-120 lbs because it has a wider seat.

 Q: Is there a weight limit?

 A: We have some maximum weight limits but what is probably more relevant is probably a "maximum comfort weight".
-Each kid is different; however based on kids and parent's feedback, our experience is that:
+Each child is different; however based on feedback, our experience is that: